Gesundheitspolitik

 Tino Sorge (CDU) is being considered as a potential new Health Minister starting in 2025.
 An analysis of previous tenures shows that different parties have set various priorities, such as prevention, structural reforms, and market liberalization, while digitalization and hospital financing have remained consistent across party lines.
 The COVID-19 pandemic has had a lasting impact on health policy.

-Since 2003, the German Ministry of Health has been under six different ministers, each of whom set specific accents in health policy.
-The year 2003 marks the sector entry of the author of this compendium.
+Since 2003, the German Ministry of Health has been under six different ministers, each setting specific accents in health policy.
+The year 2003 marks the author's entry into the industry for this compendium.

-This overview analyzes the mandates of the Federal Ministers of Health against the background of party political orientations and the central reform plans of their terms.
+This overview analyzes the mandates of the Federal Health Ministers against the background of party political orientations and the central reform projects of their terms of office.

 Ulla Schmidt (SPD)

-Ulla Schmidt had led the Ministry since 2001 and significantly shaped the health policy of the grand coalition until 2009.
-Her greatest legacy was the Prevention Act, passed in 2005, which for the first time created binding conditions for health prevention 3.
-Schmidt established prevention as the fourth pillar of the health system alongside treatment, rehabilitation, and care.
-With an annual funding of 250 million euros, she laid the foundation for nationwide educational campaigns and lifestyle interventions 3.
-However, critics accused her of inadequately implementing the integration of pension and accident insurance.
+Ulla Schmidt led the ministry since 2001 and decisively shaped the health policy of the Grand Coalition until 2009.
+Her greatest legacy was the Prevention Act, which was passed in 2005 and for the first time created binding conditions for health prevention 3.
+Schmidt established prevention as the fourth pillar of the health system, alongside treatment, rehabilitation, and care.
+With an annual funding of 250 million euros, she laid the foundation for nationwide awareness campaigns and lifestyle interventions 3.
+Critics, however, accused her of insufficiently implementing the integration of pension and accident insurance.

 Philipp Rösler (FDP)

-The youngest Minister of Health of the Federal Republic (taking office at the age of 36) set a milestone with the Pharmaceutical Market Reorganization Act (AMNOG) in 2011 4 12.
-It broke the price monopoly of the pharmaceutical industry through mandatory benefit assessments of new drugs and led to annual savings of 1.5 billion euros 4.
-At the same time, Rösler came under pressure due to lobbying accusations, as he pushed PKV-friendly regulations like shorter change deadlines for private insurance 12.
-His attempt to cut family doctor contracts failed due to resistance from the medical profession.
+The youngest Health Minister of the Federal Republic (taking office at 36 years old) set a milestone with the Drug Market Reorganization Act (AMNOG) in 2011 4 12.
+It broke the price monopoly of the pharmaceutical industry through mandatory benefit assessments of new drugs, leading to savings of 1.5 billion euros annually 4.
+At the same time, Rösler came under pressure due to allegations of lobbying, as he implemented PKV-friendly regulations such as shorter switching periods to private insurance 12.
+His attempt to cut family doctor contracts failed due to resistance from the medical community.

 Daniel Bahr (FDP)